Hit the Road for Rainier

 Directions: Continue on Paradise Valley Road (formerly National Park Highway, but the same road) for 8 minutes/4 miles and find parking at the viewpoint.
 Be careful when parking and crossing the road; there’s limited visibility for vehicles heading up the road.

 Stop 3: Christine Falls

-As the amazement-to-effort ratio here is just about the highest in the park, make sure and take a few minutes to enjoy this iconic view, and take a selfie with your sweetie to memorialize the moment.
+As the amazement-to-effort ratio here is just about the highest in the park, make sure and take a few minutes to enjoy this iconic view, and take a selfie to memorialize the moment.
 As you head up toward Paradise, the viewpoint is on the right side of the road and only a few yards away, so park and follow the signs.
 In just seconds, you’ll be facing an elegant stone bridge that’s part of the road you were just on, with a delicate waterfall flowing behind and beneath the bridge’s span.

 Directions: Back on the same Paradise Valley Road again, heading upwards, you aren’t done with waterfalls yet.
 Another 8 minutes/4 miles later, you’ll see a pull-off parking area on the right with signs for Narada Falls.

 This is what waterfall aficionados would call an interactive waterfall experience, so bring a jacket, a camera, and something with which to wipe your glasses and camera lens.
 With a good gust of wind carrying the off-spray, a bracing jolt of mountain-fresh mist from Narada Falls is more awakening than a cup of coffee in the morning, and more refreshing than a kombucha in the afternoon.